 Regardless of your situation, it's a good idea to plan for the possibility of a medical need, and how you plan to get to and from these treatments.
 And we're not just talking about medical emergencies.
-As long as you're traveling to a doctor's office, hospital or other medical facility for necessary treatments, your transportation costs might be FSA-eligible.
+As long as you're traveling to a doctor's office, hospital or other medical facility for medical treatments, your transportation costs might be FSA-eligible.

 As with most FSA-eligible purchases, there are some specific rules.
 Here's everything you need to know about FSA-eligible transportation expenses.